devopscenter/dcDemoBlog-web/README.md

         --command (-c)       => the command, in this case create

     So type (NOTE: use the path created in step 1):

     - ./manageApp.py -a dcDemoBlog -d $HOME/some/place/dcDemo/apps -c create

-        - accept the naming of the web portion of the appliction (default appName-web => dcDemoBlog-web)
+        - accept the naming of the web portion of the application (default appName-web => dcDemoBlog-web)
         - enter  000000 as the unique stack name as this is the image that has all the appropriate python/django code already installed

-3. Now create the enviornment variables that are specific to our environment.
+3. Now create the environment variables that are specific to our environment.

     - edit dcDemoBlog-utils/environments/personal.env => change dcUTILS value as appropriate
     - edit dcDemoBlog-utils/environments/personal.env => change LOG_NAME value as appropriate
     - edit dcDemoBlog-utils/environments/local.env => change SYSLOG entries as appropriate
         - we use papertrail for a central logging system so the default values in the SYSLOG_ entries refer to that system but you put your logging system in there.
 They do need to have something in them, hence the defaults.

     - execute:

         ./deployenv.sh

 4. And start the containers:

        ./start.sh

 5. When the containers start up, the web container will have the dcDemoBlog/dcDemoBlog-web directory hosted as a volume in the container and the login directory will correspond with that directory.
 The login directory is: /data/deploy/current
 When you log in there won't be anything in that directory since there isn't anything in the dcDemoBlog/dcDemoBlog-web directory.
 At this point, a good suggestion would be to open another terminal window such that you can log into the web container in one terminal window.
 This way you can run the commands to create the django project inside the container, and then once they are created you can edit the files on your host using your normal editing tools.
 The changes will show up in the container and the hosts because they refer to the same place.

 To enter the container:

 ./enter-container.sh
     - Select the web container

 For the dcDemoBlog I took a sample django blog tutorial and did all the steps directly in the container.
 For this demo a simple django blog will be created from a tutorial found at: